 Distinctions-based program empowers Indigenous people to improve skills and find jobs

-WINNIPEG, May 15, 2019 /CNW/ - The Government of Canada and Métis Nation have taken significant action to ensure Métis people have greater opportunities for employment and can achieve lifelong prosperity for themselves, their families and their communities.
-Working in partnership is the best way to ensure better outcomes for Métis people.
+IQALUIT, NU, July 8, 2019 /CNW/ - The Government of Canada and Inuit partners are taking significant action to ensure Inuit have greater opportunities for employment and can achieve lifelong prosperity for themselves, their families and their communities.
+Working in partnership is the best way to ensure better outcomes for Inuit.

-Today, the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, alongside the Métis National Council and the Manitoba Metis Federation, announced the launch of the Métis Nation Labour Market Strategy, under the Indigenous Skills and Employment Training (ISET) Program.
+Today, the Honourable Carolyn Bennett, Minister of Crown, Indigenous Relations and Northern Affairs, on behalf of the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, alongside the Kakivak Association, announced the launch of the Inuit Labour Market Strategy under the Indigenous Skills and Employment Training (ISET) Program.

 The Government and Indigenous partners co-developed the implementation of the ISET Program, which is a result of efforts to renew relationships with Indigenous peoples.
 The program builds on the success of its predecessor, the Aboriginal Skills and Employment Training Strategy (ASETS), which has served approximately 375,000 Indigenous people.

-Partner organizations, such as the Federation and a broad network of Indigenous organizations across Canada, deliver the ISET Program to provide skills development programs and job training services for Indigenous people so they can improve their skills and meet their long-term career goals.
+Partner organizations such as the Kakivak Association, and a broad network of Indigenous organizations across Canada, deliver the ISET Program to provide skills development programs and job-training services to Indigenous people so they can improve their skills and meet their long-term career goals.
 Each organization designs and delivers programming based on the needs and priorities of their communities.

 In Budget 2018, the Government committed a historic $2 billion investment over five years, and $408.2 million per year ongoing to create the new ISET Program.
 It will improve support for Indigenous partners through increased funding flexibility and longer-term agreements.
 These enhancements reflect the Government's commitment to advancing reconciliation and fostering a better future for Indigenous people and all Canadians.